Oscar A. Trippet: Education and career

 Trippet attended local public schools, Indiana State Normal School, and the University of Virginia School of Law.
 Early in life he worked as a schoolteacher, farmer and high school principal.
 He entered private practice with his brother in Princeton from 1879 to 1887.
 He was a member of the Indiana Senate in 1886, elected on the Prohibition Party ticket and the youngest man elected to the state legislature to that time.

 He moved to California in 1887 where he ran a private practice in San Diego, California from 1887 to 1901, and in Los Angeles, California from 1901 to 1915.
 His Los Angeles practice was Trippet, Chapman and Biby, in partnership with Ward Chapman, M. L. Chapman and J. E. Biby.
 The firm represented corporations including National Bank of California, California Vegetable Union, and the Economic Gas Company.
 One of his clients was Abbot Kinney, the storied founder of Venice of California.
 He was also chief counsel for the Home Telephone Company.
-He was president of the Los Angeles Bar Association 1911–12.
+He was president of the Los Angeles County Bar Association in 1911–12.

 Trippet was nominated by President Woodrow Wilson on March 2, 1915, to a seat on the United States District Court for the Southern District of California vacated by Judge Olin Wellborn.
 He was confirmed by the United States Senate on March 3, 1915, and received his commission the same day.
 In 1916, Ambrose Collier was seated to a jury in Trippet's courtroom; Collier was "the first colored man to qualify in the history of the United States district court here for jury duty."

 In 1917 he sentenced two members of the Ark of God cult to prison time.
 In 1919 he ruled on a patent case involving a machine and the peeling of peaches by use of caustic soda; the case had implications for the California produce business and canning industry.
 Also in 1919 he sentenced millionaire Hulett C. Merritt of Pasadena to five months in jail and a $5,000 fine for hoarding sugar in violation of wartime food restrictions.
 In 1920 he ruled that boxer Jack Johnson should be transported to Chicago from Los Angeles to face outstanding "white slavery" charges there.
 His service terminated on July 15, 1923, due to his death.